 SYMBOL EXPLANATION $\sim$ $\iota$ Alternating current (AC): AC is an electric current in which the flow of electric charge periodically reverses direction.
-Act is directed a content in which the new of steeline charge periodically reverses direction.
+The is an electric content in which the new of electric charge periodically reverses an ection.
 Direct current (DC): === DC if the unidirectional flow or movement of electric charge carriers.
-1 Earth; ground: A wiring terminal intended for connection of a Protective Earthing Conductor. r = 1 Class II equipment: The method of protection against electric shock in the case of class II equipment is either double insulation or reinforced insulation.
+1 Earth; ground: A wiring terminal intended for connection of a Protective Earthing Conductor.
+Class II equipment: The method of protection against electric shock in the case of class II equipment is either double insulation or reinforced insulation.